the beebe colored school

 Or you can send a check to PO Box 537, Searcy, Arkansas 72145 with "Beebe School" as the memo

-The Beebe School, located at 802 E. Idaho Street, was built on August 24, 1944 by Gilbreath & Swan at the intersection of S. Apple and E. Idaho streets facing the Missouri Pacific Railroad tracks.
-The property is significant because it served as a school for African American students during the era of “separate but equal” and was later a church.
+The Beebe Colored School, located at 802 East Idaho Street, was built on August 24, 1944 by Gilbreath & Swann at the intersection of South Apple and East Idaho streets facing the Missouri Pacific Railroad tracks.
+The property is significant because it served as a school for African American students during the era of “separate but equal,” and it later served the community as a church.
+Before 1944, a larger one-room black schoolhouse stood on this property, but that was torn down to be replaced by the current building.
 From 1944 to 1956, black students attended grades 1 through 7 at the Beebe School.
 Once they finished the 7th grade, students moved on to either Searcy or Little Rock to complete school.
 Mrs. Alsie Smith and Mrs. Rachel B. Smith were two teachers known to have taught at the school.
-In 1956, the Beebe School was shut down and black students were bussed to the White County Training School in Searcy, which was the black school of Searcy, until Searcy schools were integrated in 1964.
+In 1956, the Beebe School was shut down and black students were picked up at the Abington House located across the street from the school and bussed by Mr. Oliver to the White County Training School in Searcy, which was the black school of Searcy, until Searcy schools were integrated in 1964.

-The Beebe School building is the last example of a segregated school for black students in White County.
-This makes the landmark extremely valuable for the local African American community as well as the entire county.
+The Beebe Colored School building is the last example of a segregated school for black students in White County.
+This makes the landmark extremely valuable for the local African-American community as well as the entire county.

 June 26, 2021